scryinfo/dp-contracts-old/README.md

 ```
 bash docker/create-data-dirs.sh
 ```
-3. Build+start the environment using docker-compose. **docker-compose must always be run in the directory where the docker-compose.yml is located**:
+3. Build+start the environment using docker-compose.
+Important notes:
+- **docker-compose must always be run in the directory where the docker-compose.yml is located**
+- **If you have local instance of parity, postgresql or ipfs running, stop them before starting those containers**
+- -d means "detached" - the containers will continue to run in background and will not block your terminal
 ```
 docker-compose up -d
 ```